-LIKE MARY MAGDALENE, WE WERE UP EARLY THIS MORNING...emulating her need to arrive at the tomb of Jesus.
-Perhaps the events of Good Friday, like Mary Magdalene, replayed in our minds.
+THEREFORE, LIKE MARY MAGDALENE, WE WERE UP EARLY THIS MORNING...emulating her early arrival at the tomb of Jesus.
+Perhaps the events of Good Friday, replayed in our minds.

 We entered a darkened church for the First Mass of Easter.
 We then, like Mary Magdalene, experienced LUMEN CHRISTI - THE LIGHT OF CHRIST...we lighted a fire, the Paschal Candle, the rest of the candles...then the entire church.
 Symbolizing the return of Jesus from the darkness of Good Friday, OUR personal path from darkness is now illuminated.